alanaadams/credit-risk-classification/README.md

  Using sklearn metrics, the model was assessed based on the accuracy score,  confusion matrix, and classification report of its predictions for the testing dataset.

 ### Results
+- Machine Learning Model:
+    - Confusion Matrix Scores:
+        - 0.299% Testing Loans Falsely Identified as Healthy (56/18,719)
+        - 15.338% Testing Loans Falsely Identified as High Risk (102/665)
+    - Balanced Accuracy Score:
+        - 95.2%
+    - Precision Score:
+        - 99.7% for healthy loans (rounded to 100% in classification report)
+        - 85% for high risk loans
+    - Recall Score:
+        - 99% for healthy loans
+        - 91% for high risk loans

 ### Summary
+The model has high accuracy (95%), and has higher precision determining healthy loans than determining high-risk loans.
+This is likely due to the training size of the high-risk loans, as there were significantly fewer training data for high-risk loans than healthy loans.
+The model identified nearly twice as many loans incorrectly as high risk than those it identified incorrectly as healthy loans (102 vs 56).
+This may lead to an overall-bias toward identifying more loans being flagged as high-risk than is accurate.

+Overall, this model seems adequate for initial loan classification.
+The model is recommended for predicting the classification of loans as healthy or high-risk.
+Additional oversight with regard to those loans classified as high-risk is also recommended to prevent a disproportionate amount of healthy loans from being classified as high-risk for the company.

 **************************************************
 ## Overall Project Requirements